RolandHKing/rolandhking.github.io/README.md

-# Salesforce Marketing Cloud Template & Email Design
+# Email Template, Module, & Content Block Design
 ## OVERVIEW
-### Email Templates and Content Blocks
+### Email Templates, Content Blocks & Modules
- * Showing code for my Salesforce Marketing Cloud templates, including pre-designed content blocks for other email marketers to use in email campaigns.
-Source for all template files can be viewed on [my Github Repository](https://github.com/RolandHKing/rolandhking.github.io).
+ * Showing code for my Hubspot MAS and Salesforce Marketing Cloud templates, including pre-designed modules and content blocks for other email marketers to use in building email campaigns.
+Source files for all template files can be viewed on [my Github Repository](https://github.com/RolandHKing/rolandhking.github.io).

 ### Email Examples
  * Includes two email builds and one "live" template to show all content block designs, which can be viewed on my [Github hosted page](https://rolandhking.github.io).